keras-team/governance/README.md

 In everything we do, we should keep in mind the next million developers and the next million problems we are empowering them to solve.

+## Code of conduct

+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone.
+All activity connected with this SIG will abide by the [Code of Conduct](https://github.com/tensorflow/tensorflow/blob/master/CODE_OF_CONDUCT.md).

 ## Our values and our strengths